Are you struggling to understand what WordPress is?

 WordPress “out of the box” isn’t enough, though.
 It’s like installing Windows and not having Office.
 The free themes that come with WordPress are the equivalent of Note, a free and very limited program.

-Themes are like software to run on the graphical user interface (WordPress).
+Themes are like software for running on Windows.

 Just like “Note” vs “Word” the ones with more capabilities are going to have a higher learning curve.
 Don’t Panic.
 Take a breath.
-Eventually with WordPress you start to remember that under “Appearance” you will find “Menus”.
+Eventually, with WordPress, you remember that under “Appearance” you will find “Menus”.
 It just takes time to find and remember where to go to get certain things done.

 Windows is to MS Word